 This may result in temporomandibular joint (TMJ) dysfunction, misalignment of the upper with the lower jaw (malocclusion), dysfunction of the salivary glands, or fascial distortion of the oral cavity and pharynx.

 Head or facial trauma, inflammation, or infection can thus interfere with efficient chewing and adequate saliva production.

 These are the structures involved in moving the food from the oral cavity down to the stomach.
 They consist mostly of smooth and skeletal muscle and connective tissue (fascia and cartilage).

 Distortion of the connective tissue can interfere with the muscle action, and thus with food transport (swallowing).

 - stomach, pancreas, liver, gall bladder, small intestine (duodenum, jejunum, ilium)

 - blood supply to these organs (necessary for absorption and distribution of nutrients from food)

-These organs, blood vessels, and nerves are invested with connective tissue (fascia, mesentery — red line in picture), holding them in place within the abdominal cavity, which is lined with the peritoneum.
-Because of their close proximity to the rib cage (front and back) and/or the spine, they may sustain injury when these structures are injured.
+Because of their close proximity to the rib cage (front and back) and/or the spine, these organs, blood vessels, and lymph vessels, may sustain injury when these structures are injured.

 - large intestine/colon (ascending, transverse, descending (including the sigmoid colon)